djradon/public-notes/vs.dolce-vs-ufo-vs-gfo-vs-sumo.md

 id: zbfyvlhb3d6dpl9o5iyyzuh
 title: Dolce Vs Ufo Vs Gfo Vs Sumo
 desc: ''
-updated: 1720647051124
+updated: 1720675217953
 created: 1714068979478
 ---

+## General

+### gUFO

-- UFO has [[prdct.ontouml]] so perhaps more/easier applicability to software models
+- gUFO has [[prdct.ontouml]] so perhaps more/easier applicability to software models
+- (somewhere) was intended for conceptual modeling, including simulation modeling
+  - @chatgpt: "Unlike GFO and DOLCE, which have their roots in formal ontology and linguistic cognition respectively, UFO is designed to address the practical needs of conceptual modeling and simulation."
+- Instances of gufo:Type are classes, and should specialize the taxonomy of individuals of gUFO.
+For example, \"Person\" is a gufo:Type (more specifically a gufo:Kind), specializing gufo:Object.
+The mechanism that allows for this is called punning in OWL 2.

 ## Abstract/Particular